citusdata/citus_docs/develop/api_guc.rst

 query execution throughput.
 Internally, setting this true will end up using one connection per task.

-Once place where this is useful is in a transaction whose first query is lightweight and requires few connections, while a subsequent query would benefit from more connections.
+One place where this is useful is in a transaction whose first query is lightweight and requires few connections, while a subsequent query would benefit from more connections.
 Citus decides how many connections to use in a transaction based on the first statement, which can throttle other queries